-If the Authority approves a project that will result in the occurrence of significant effects identified in the Final EIR/EIS that cannot be avoided or substantially lessened, CEQA requires the Authority preparation of a Statement of Overriding Considerations that provides specific reasons to support the project.
+If the Authority proceeds with project approval, it will file a Notice of Determination that describes the project and states whether the project will have a significant effect on the environment.
+If the Authority approves a project that will result in the occurrence of significant effects identified in the Final EIR that cannot be avoided or substantially lessened, CEQA requires the preparation of a Statement of Overriding Considerations that provides specific reasons to support the project.
 These may include economic, legal, social, technological, or other benefits of the proposed project that outweigh unavoidable adverse environmental effects.
 If such a statement is prepared, it will be referenced in the Authority's Notice of Determination.

-For purposes of this Bakersfield to Palmdale Project Section EIR/EIS, project approval would include selection of a north-south alignment alternative, selection of a MOWF location, approval of electrical power infrastructure locations, and approval of the Palmdale Station location.
+For purposes of this Bakersfield to Palmdale Project Section EIR/EIS, project approval would include selection of a north-south alignment alternative, selection of LMF and MOWF locations, approval of electrical power infrastructure locations, and approval of the Palmdale Station location.